breatheco-de/exercise-personal-portfolio-react/README.md

 ## Typical structure

-The following
+The following:

 - Small bio about yourself: Find a short -not boring- way to talk about yourself: What makes you "you"?
 Any hobbies or passions?
 Try not to write more than 250 characters here.

-- Skills: Software development is a technical skillset; you need to specify your specialty areas like React, Javascript, HTML/CSS, Bootstrap, Python, Flask, Databases, etc. It's a good idea to specify how "expert" you feel on each of them (like a progress bar or a number from one to ten).
+- Skills: Software development is a technical skillset; you need to specify your specialty areas like React, Javascript, HTML/CSS, Bootstrap, Python, Flask, Databases, etc. It's a good idea to specify your level of expertise on each of them (like a progress bar or a number from one to ten).

 - Projects: Each project must have a picture, a small description, a link to the live working website, and a link to the GitHub profile.

 - Contact section: You social media, email, and you can also include a small form using a service like Netlify, Foxyform, etc.

 ## Where do I start?